 So, this article is a layout of the origin of the concept of chiasmata, the factors affecting chiasma frequency, and its distribution in chromosomes.
 Also discussed, is the procedure for estimating chiasma frequency in plants as well as animals.

 Origin of chiasmata and the Chiasmatype theory

 The concept of chiasmata was first introduced by the scientist Frans Alfons Janssens in 1909.
-He explained, when the tetrads (two pairs of sister chromatids) separate, they only show one point of connection at chiasmata, where they exchange their segments.
+He explained, that when the tetrads (two pairs of sister chromatids) separate, they only show one point of connection at chiasmata, where they exchange their segments.

 The prophase of meiosis-I consists of five stages: leptotene, zygotene, pachytene, diplotene, and diakinesis.
 The actual crossover occurs at the pachytene stage but they can be visualized only in the diplotene stage of the division.